 Administered by your local Public Housing Agency (PHA), Section 8 receives federal funds from the U.S. Department of Housing and Urban Development (HUD).

-Three very specific groups can benefit from this government program: very low-income families, the elderly and the disabled.
+Three specific groups can benefit from this government program: very low-income families, the elderly and the disabled.
 You must either be a U.S. citizen or fall into a specific category of non-citizens with eligible immigration status.

 Where Can I Afford to Live?